Arabic Localization in Gaming: Trends, Challenges, and Best Practices

 Best practices for localizing your game to Arabic

 We’ve asked our Arabic translators to share some recommendations.
-Here are her 8 tips for a successful Arabic game localization:
+Here are 8 tips for a successful Arabic game localization:

 game-localization-best-practise-arabic-speaking-markets